 Closures

 Closures are anonymous functions that capture their environment.
-They're the bridge between patterns and synthesis.
+They connect patterns to synthesis.

 (parameter) -> expression A closure takes parameters and returns the result of an expression: